-Two things did surprise me though; the very strong emotions that people feel concerning church attire (among other things, I’ve been called legalistic, hateful, egomaniac, haughty, jerk, old-fashioned, and my personal favorite… parasitical), and the knee-jerk reactions of the critics (many responded to the article simply by reading the title and not the content).
+Two things did surprise me, though; the extreme emotions that people feel concerning church attire (among other things, I’ve been called legalistic, hateful, egomaniac, haughty, jerk, old-fashioned, and my personal favorite… parasitical), and the knee-jerk reactions of the critics (many responded to the article simply by reading the title and not the content).
 How can you debate against a proposal that you haven’t considered?
-It confirms that our culture is highly opinionated yet tremendously under studied.
+It confirms that our culture is highly opinionated yet tremendously understudied.
 Opinions steeped in feelings rather than reflective thinking provoke strong emotional outbursts.

-I do acknowledge that there is some room for debate in regards to what respectful attire looks like in American culture.
+I acknowledge there is some room for debate regarding what respectful attire looks like in American culture.
 The article was directed towards Western Christians who already have a deep relationship with God.
-I also affirm that non-believers should “come as they are” but my prayer is that God will transform them with His Spirit (internally and externally).
-The demoniac ran to Jesus from the tombs naked and tormented, but left clothed and in his right mind (Matthew 8:28-34, Mark 5:1-20).
+I also affirm that non-believers should “come as they are,” but my prayer is that God will transform them with His Spirit (internally and externally).
+The demoniac ran to Jesus from the tombs naked and tormented but left clothed and in his right mind (Matthew 8:28-34, Mark 5:1-20).
 My experience has been that ultra-casual church attire is accompanied by ultra-casual worship, and ultra-casual worship is a symptom of casual dedication.